Bwreck9/Project/README.md

 Focusing on the server-side programming & database design layout, will return to this.

 Needs:
-CSS formatting,
+CSS formatting//
-Possibly superior method of Javascript restricting selections?, and Fine-tuning of the HTML form
+Possibly superior method of Javascript restricting selections?// Fine-tuning of the HTML form